whatisnuclear/website/thorium-myths.md

 * The less advanced state of MSBR technology and the lack of demonstrated solutions to the major technical problems associated with the MSBR concept.

 Weapons were produced with graphite or heavy-water moderated production reactors and with gas centrifuge enrichment.
-Oh, and thermonuclear weapons require tritium as well, which is something that many Thorium MSR designs excel in producing (darn that lithium!).
+Also, thermonuclear weapons require tritium, which is something that many Thorium MSR designs excel in producing because they often contain Lithium.
 The commercial LWRs had nothing to do with making bomb material.
 Stop the nonsense.

 To be fair, you can rightly argue that U-Pu-fueled reactors got developed in the first place (in the Manhattan project of the 1940s) for weapons reasons.
-Back then (before enrichment), Th-fueled reactors couldn&rsquo;t even go critical, much less make bombs.
+Back then (before enrichment), Th-fueled reactors couldn't even go critical, much less make bombs.
 Natural uranium reactors were the only way to go.
 This gave them the technical head start that has arguably led to their dominance.
 However, when MSRs were finally given their chance in the 1950s and 60s, their (non-existant) inability to make bombs was not to blame for the cancellation.

 <a name="myth2"></a>
 ## Thorium Misconception #2: Thorium reactors never need enrichment!
-<span class="pull-right"><button type="button" style="cursor: default;" class="btn btn-danger">FALSE</button></span>
-Misleading at best.
-When people say this, they tend to imply that Th-fueled reactors are the only reactors that never need enrichment, which isn&rsquo;t true.
-The nice thing about **any** breeder reactor (using Th-U or U-Pu) is that eventually they can become fissile self-sufficient, meaning they breed more (or equal) fissile material than they consume.
+When people say this, they tend to imply that Th-fueled reactors are the only reactors that never need enrichment, which isn't true.
+The nice thing about **any** breeder reactor (using Th-U or U-Pu) is that **eventually** they can become fissile self-sufficient, meaning they breed more (or equal) fissile material than they consume.
 The first electricity-producing reactor in the world (EBR-I in Idaho, 1951) was created to demonstrate that breeding was possible (in a liquid-metal cooled fast breeder reactor, or LMFBR).
 Any breeder reactor concept on the planet